okx/KIPs/docs/draft/OIP-24.md

 ## 1. Introduction

-User can create their own token on OKChain and allow other user to trade it.
+User can create their own token on OKChain and allow other users to trade it.
 But sometimes some tokens are lack of liquidity.
 User need a market maker robot to supply liquidity and make the token in reasonable price.

 DEXMarketMaker can provide a simple market maker robot for user.
 User also can implment their own market maker with more details based on it.